-The Journalism Education Association’s board of directors set aside tens of thousands of dollars to be spent on “special projects” that were proposed by JEA members.
+The Journalism Education Association’s board of directors set funds to be spent on “special projects” that were proposed by JEA members.
 The goal was to allow a wider range of ideas to be heard and to allow for projects to be proposed throughout the year, as opposed to only during the budgeting cycle.

 Who is allowed to apply for special project funding?

 Anyone who is affiliated with JEA may apply for funding, including members, state directors, board members, committee members, etc.